Seanmatthews/rowboat1/docs/install/VagrantJoystick.md

 By default, vagrant does not enable USB controllers.
 In fact, by default, there is no way to ask vagrant to enable USB controllers.
 By enabling USB controllers and installing a few drivers, we can read the output of a joystick, which is connected to the host computer, from inside the virtual machine.

+This installation is not intended for any of the AUV computers, but rather on an external computer designated for sub teleoperation.
+While teleoperation does not constitute the primary use of an AUV, it is used extensively during testing.

 NOTA BENE: These instructions assume you’re using OS X, VirtualBox, and an Xbox360 USB controller.

 ## 1. Install VirtualBox and VirtualBox Extension Pack